electricbookworks/electric-book-workflow/README.md

 ### Pro tip: quicker epub output

-The framework includes a Jekyll layout specifically for creating epubs.
+Our template includes a Jekyll layout specifically for creating epubs.
 To use it, change the default `layout` in `_config.yml` (globally or for a given book's folder path) to `epub`:

 ```
 layout: "epub"
 ```

-Remember to restart Jekyll after changing `_config.yml` for changes to take effect.
+Remember to restart Jekyll after changing `_config.yml` for changes to take effect, and change it back to `default` afterwards to get your web-version's navigation back.

 The `epub` layout lets you skip a few of the steps listed above, because it: